-Carol Preisinger still has to laugh at some of the looks she gets when a male golfer walks into the clubhouse at the Kiawah Island Club, asks: "Is the director of instruction here?" and she answers, "Yeah.
+Carol Preisinger still has to laugh at some of the looks she gets when a male golfer walks into the clubhouse at the Kiawah Island Golf Resort, asks: "Is the director of instruction here?" and she answers, "Yeah.
 That's me."

 A former LPGA player and a member of the Kiawah Club staff since 2004, Preisinger has long ago fought the battle to be recognized for her skills as an instructor rather than for her gender - and has won that battle hands down.